BearingPoint

+In February 2009 the company's US unit filed for Chapter 11 bankruptcy.
+Parts of the business were sold to Deloitte, PwC, CSC, and Perot Systems.

+Following restructuring and a management buyout in August 2009, BearingPoint's continuing operations were organized as a Netherlands-based partnership.

 History

-1997 to August 2009
+November 1997 to October 2002 (KPMG Consulting)

 BearingPoint's origins lie in the consulting services operations of KPMG, which were established as a distinct business unit in 1997.
 KPMG had been providing consulting services to clients since its first contract with the US Navy prior to World War I. On 31 January 2000, KPMG formally spun off the consulting unit as KPMG Consulting, LLC.
 On 8 February 2001, the company went public on the NASDAQ market at $18 a share under the ticker "KCIN."